 Fear Inside Out Costume

 I love that both costumes only require simple materials, some of which you may have on hand but all should be easy to find.
 My only struggle for the Fear costume was the purple knit cap.
-Finding a beanie in Arizona in the summer is absolutely ridiculous. 😉
+Finding a beanie in Arizona during the summer is absolutely impossible for some reason. 😉

 Amazon to the rescue in this case.
 I bought the duct tape at Michael’s with 40% off coupons and we already had the shorts and felt at home.
 Then, I found a Carters blue and white striped shirt at a thrift store, it was fate and only $2.99!
 Bonus is that it’s a nice shirt that he can use for school pictures this year.